Robin Williams

 Robin Williams and Marsha Garces

 In 2011, the actor got married for the third time.
-This time, to designer Susan Schneider, who was doing everything in her powers to stop his alcoholism from remitting.
+This time to designer Susan Schneider, who did everything she could to help him maintain his sobriety.

 Death

-On August 11, 2014, the world was hit by the news of the death of Robin Williams.
+On August 11, 2014, the world was stunned by the devastating news of Robin Williams' death.
 His body was found with a belt around his neck, and his autopsy confirmed that he had committed suicide.
-One of the reasons behind the suicide of one of the world’s greatest actors was chronic depression, which arose due to constant overstressing, alcohol and drug abuse, financial issues, as well as early symptoms of Parkinson’s disease.
+The suicide of one of the world's greatest actors stemmed from chronic depression, triggered by relentless stress, substance abuse, financial struggles, and the early onset of Parkinson's disease.

 Robin Williams